CodeAtlas/VeeContactPicker/README.md

 ### Features

 - Load contacts very **fast**!
 Not like the iOS official controller...
-- Contact's **images** and colored placeholders with contact's initials!
+- Contact's **images** and coloured placeholders with contact's initials!
 - Search contacts also by email addresses or phone numbers!
 - Retro **compatible with iOS 7**
 - Handle contacts selection with completion block or delegation
 - Choose which contacts you want to show in the picker (e.g only contacts with a valid email address)
 - Easy **customizable appearance**, without needing to subclass it.
-See "How to use it - Details"
 - Good test coverage

 ### How to use it - Basic